-Appeals of attendance violations must be made within five (5) calendar days of the violation.
-In order for an attendance appeal to be considered, the student must:
+Appeals of attendance violations, which result in a suspension, must be made immediately after notification of the violation.
+In order for an attendance suspension appeal to be considered, the student must:

 - 1. Have perfect attendance while the appeal is pending; - 2.
 Submit a written plan to improve attendance with the Appeal Form.